 I study discrimination

-I’m an expert on discrimination, focusing on researching it in new populations, sometimes for understudied identity groups, across new contexts, and with the goal of testing new theoretical mechanisms and ways of reducing it.
+I’m a scholar of discrimination, researching it in new populations, sometimes for understudied identity groups, across new contexts, and with the goal of testing new theoretical mechanisms and ways of reducing it.
 I also develop better methodological approaches for measuring discrimination.
 My interest in discrimination stems in part from my own lived experiences, having been raised in a poor, blended, biethnic family, where multigenerational trauma was ongoing.
 I saw members of my family experience adverse treatment because of their class and ethnic identities.
 Earlier work on censorship and human rights also contributes to my interest.
 Researching censorship taught me more about which attitudes and actions (such as discrimination) people conceal and why; researching human rights taught me more about unequal rights provision across identity groups.

 In the past, I’ve published work documenting and explaining discrimination against a wide range of identity groups, including those defined by disability, ethnicity, gender, nativity, race, and religion.
 Moving forward, I’m primarily focused on studying class-based discrimination.
 Growing up in poverty - without a home, in a trailer park, in public housing - taught me much about the role of class and money in society.
 While cash rules everything around us (with apologies to the Wu-Tang Clan), and class-discrimination is common, this topic remains largely ignored in political science.